Skip to content

 When you reach the Supai Tunnel, you know you only have less than 2 miles to go!

-The best time in our group completed this just under 12 hours.
+The best time from our group completed this in under 12 hours.
 We told them to go on ahead and to not wait or worry about staying together.
-I was next, at almost 13 hours, after a fair amount of waiting throughout the day (80 min at Ribbon, 60 at Manzanita).
-The last of our group reached the north rim trailhead at 10:30p, some 4 hours after I did.
-They were having a rough time on the final leg of this adventure.
+I was next, at almost 13 hours, after a fair amount of waiting throughout the day (80m at Ribbon, 60m at Manzanita).
+The last of our group finally reached the end at 10:30p, some 4 hours after I did.
+They were having a rough time on that final leg of this adventure.

 According to Fitbit, this hike is more than 65,000 steps from rim to rim.
 That amounts to roughly 22 miles with 5,900′ of elevation over that distance (with some small margin of error for typical GPS issues in narrow canyons).